japaneseTemmie/MusicBot.py-2.0/README.md

 Documentation for every key can be found [here](./CONFIG.md).
 Modify values at your own risk.

+Notes
-Note: Changing any value will require a restart to take effect.
+- Changing any value will require a restart to take effect.
 See [Troubleshooting](#troubleshooting) to see how to properly restart.
+- Some config keys are automatically recreated at startup if missing.

 Example activity config: